Vinnie Pasquantino Player Props: Royals vs. Marlins

-The Kansas City Royals, including Vinnie Pasquantino (.325 slugging percentage in past 10 games, including no homers), battle starter Jesus Luzardo and the Miami Marlins at LoanDepot park, Tuesday at 6:40 PM ET.
+The Kansas City Royals, including Vinnie Pasquantino (.317 slugging percentage in past 10 games, including no home run), battle starter Edward Cabrera and the Miami Marlins at LoanDepot park, Wednesday at 6:10 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Rockies.
+He had a hitless performance in his most recent game (0-for-4) against the Marlins.

 Vinnie Pasquantino Game Info & Props vs. the Marlins